 Within no time at all, we were booked in, a concierge whisked all our luggage upstairs for us and we could flop down on our beds!
 Thankful for some soft and cosy beds to have a good night sleep on!

 Shiba Park Hotel 151 has rooms to suit both couple style holidays, as well as rooms for families!

 On our visit, we stayed in a Comfort Twin Room.
 This room has two Hollywood Twin style beds and you can add in an extra single bed as well.

-Little bubba Avie had her own little popup Peapod Kidco Infant Travel Bed.
+Little bubba Avie had her own little popup Peapod Kidco Infant Travel Bed (see our top travel cribs here).
 We slightly rearranged the room by pushing one of the Hollywood Twin Beds together with the single bed.
 This gave hubby and me enough space to sleep comfortably.
 Katie and Lily then shared the other Hollywood Twin bed and WHA-LA we all managed to fit in!

 The Buffet Breakfast:

 You have the option of including buffet breakfast into your holiday stay (at an extra cost).
 We enjoyed the Western style buffet breakfast as it kept the kids happy!

 You have your typical selection of buffet goodies on offer such as bread, pastries, fruit, cereal …. selection of hot foods such as fried rice, pasta, hot chips, nuggets, bacon as well as your choice of eggs.
 Even little miss Avie enjoyed trying out her very first pikelet and croissant!
 She made a merry mess, but I think that she loved it!

 We really love experiencing local cultural workshops.
 I think it is such a great way to learn more about the country you are visiting!
 Due to their interactive nature, the girls always thoroughly enjoy them as well!